 Jeremy Berry, Public Relations

-Jeremy Berry, APR, MA, is an assistant professor of public relations at the Faculty of Communication Studies.
-Jeremy had a successful career in government and political communications prior to joining MRU full-time.
+Jeremy Berry, APR, MA, is an associate professor of public relations at the Faculty of Communication Studies.
+Jeremy had a successful career in government and political communications prior to joining MRU full-time in 2008.
 He has also worked as a radio and print reporter in Alberta and British Columbia.
 He is an accredited member of the Canadian Public Relations Society and an active volunteer in the community.
-Jeremy is proud to be a graduate of Mount Royal and looks forward to sharing his broad range of experiences with students in the Faculty of Communication Studies.
+Jeremy’s research interests include media relations, crisis communications, social media and Generation Y. He is a graduate of Mount Royal College and is delighted to be working at MRU.
+You can find him on Twitter @prwithjb.

 Sandra L. Braun, PhD, Public Relations